Meet the Capuchin Monkeys

 Gucci arrived at the sanctuary in 2011.
 Gucci has a cleft lip and palate, so it is likely that her mother didn’t receive the appropriate nutrition whilst pregnant with Gucci.
 Due to having been deprived of a natural social life, she can be an introvert character.
 She loves new toys and despite her insecurities, her social skills have improved.
 She has also managed to steal the heart of Lodi!

 Jackie was initially thought to be a male and was sold into the pet trade by a zoo.
 When her previous owner contacted us to take her on, Jackie’s first change in her new life was a name change from Jacko to Jackie!
 Due to a poor diet she developed type 2 diabetes and needs daily medication to control her condition.
-She settled in fantastically well and is now the much respected alpha female of one of our larger capuchin groups.
+She settled in fantastically well and is now the much respected alpha female of a small group of capuchins.